Ansted, West Virginia

 I have visited this place many times and always look for new aspects of interest here, as it is quite a wonderful and beautiful place.

-Hawks Nest Road and the Rail Trail, follow the Mill Creek down to the New River, just above the Hawk's Nest Dam.
+Hawks Nest Road and the Rail Trail, follow the Mill Creek, one on either side of the creek, down to the New River, just above the Hawk's Nest Dam.
 This is a public river access point, so expect to encounter pick ups pulling boats in and out on this narrow gravel road.
 Parking is available at the top of the rail trail and there is a rather large area at the bottom on the river.

 The 1.8-mile Hawks Nest Rail Trail follows the path of a former Chesapeake & Ohio Railroad branch.
 It passes by several waterfalls along Mill Creek and an abandoned coal mine.
 The rail trail is a remnant of early mining operations.
 The Mill Creek mine at Fox Branch was in operation from 1921-1950 and it's entrance is visible from the road and as well as the trail.

 To access this area, follow US 60 from Gauley Bridge on the western end, or from US 19 on the eastern end at Hico, to the town of Ansted.
 The state park facilities are on US 60.
 Getting to the rail trail is a bit tricky if you've never been, and if they move the Rite Aid, it will be difficult.
 But, basically, there is a turn onto what looks like the entrance to a really tight parking area right in front of the Rite Aid store.
 Just at the front door of the store.
 Very sharp turn, especially coming from the west.
-Follow across the front of the store and around to the right, and when you get to an intersection, look back behind to your left.
+Follow across the front of the store and around down the right along side the store, and when you get to an intersection, look back behind to your left.
 You'll see a tunnel that goes under US 60.
-That's where you want to go.
+That's Hawks Nest Rd. and where you want to go.